 This depends on many factors – the type of your hair, color, and condition.

 If your hair has been damaged in any way, you shouldn’t do this on your own.
-Our recommendation is to go to your hairdresser and let him do the strand test – this will determine how long the bleach should stay on your head.
+We recommend going to your hairdresser and letting him do the strand test – this will determine how long the bleach should stay on your head.

 As for the gaps in between bleaching appointments – do not think of bleaching it again after one week if you want to save your hair.
 The time frame is much longer, and you should respect it.